Troy Lesesne

-College
+Career

 Born in West Columbia, South Carolina, Lesesne played four years of college soccer at the College of Charleston, helping them to 47 wins and a 2004 National Collegiate Athletic Association 2nd Round Tournament appearance after winning the Southern Conference Championship.
-He graduated from the Department of Communication with a Bachelor of Arts in 2004 and a Masters of Arts in Communication in 2010.
+He graduated from the Department of Communication with a Bachelor of Arts in 2004 and a Masters of Arts in communication in 2010.
 He was named a United Soccer Coaches NSCAA Division I All American following his senior season.

 Professional

 In August 2005, Lesesne signed with the Charleston Battery where he made 38 appearances in two seasons and helped the team progress to the United Soccer League Championship semifinals in 2006.